CPix18/SmartContractLottery/README.md

 # Foundry Smart Contract Lottery

-# Probably Random Raffle Contracts

-## About
+## Personal notes

-1. This code is to create a provably random lottery
+1. This code creates a provably random lottery using Chainlink VRF and Automation

 ## What we want it to do?